 We seek to provide a competitive compensation program to attract and retain quality non-management directors.
-The compensation received by our non-management directors consists of an annual cash retainer of \$25,000 and a \$3,000 fee for each Board or committee meeting attended in person or virtually when virtual attendance is the only option (\$1,500 for attendance by phone).
-In addition, Mr. Suckow received an annual cash retainer of \$15,000 as Chairman of our Audit Committee, Mr. Selig received an annual cash retainer of \$7,500 as Chairman of our Compensation Committee, and Ms. Chube received an annual cash retainer of \$7,500 as Chair of our Nominating Committee.
-Mr. Roeth received an annual retainer of \$25,000 as Lead Director.
+The compensation received by our non-management directors consists of an annual cash retainer of \$30,000 and a \$3,000 fee for each Board or committee meeting attended in person or virtually when virtual attendance is the only option (\$1,500 for attendance by phone when in-person attendance is an option).
+In addition, for calendar year 2024, Mr. Washow received an annual cash retainer of \$15,000 as Chair of our Audit Committee, Ms. Chube received an annual cash retainer of \$7,500 as Chair of our Nominating Committee.
+Mr. Roeth received an annual retainer of \$25,000 as Lead Director for calendar year 2024.
 Non-management directors may also from time to time receive additional fees for the provision of services on additional committees or Board initiatives.
-Management directors do not receive additional compensation for their service on our Board of Directors.
+Management directors do not receive additional compensation for their service on our Board.
 Directors are also reimbursed for expenses incurred in connection with their services to the Company and their attendance at meetings.

-The following table sets forth information about compensation paid to our directors for their service in fiscal 2022.
+The following table sets forth information about compensation paid to our directors for their service in fiscal 2024.